-During the scientific process, deductive reasoning is used to reach a logical true conclusion.
-Another type of reasoning, inductive, is also used.
-Often, people confuse deductive reasoning with inductive reasoning, and vice versa.
-It is important to learn the meaning of each type of reasoning so that proper logic can be identified.
+During the scientific process, deductive reasoning is used to reach a logical and true conclusion.
+Another type of reasoning, inductive, is also commonly used.
+People often confuse deductive reasoning with inductive reasoning; however, important distinctions separate these two pathways to a logical conclusion.

-Deductive reasoning usually follows steps.
-First, there is a premise, then a second premise, and finally an inference.
-A common form of deductive reasoning is the syllogism, in which two statements — a major premise and a minor premise — reach a logical conclusion.
-For example, the premise "Every A is B" could be followed by another premise, "This C is A." Those statements would lead to the conclusion "This C is B." Syllogisms are considered a good way to test deductive reasoning to make sure the argument is valid.
+In deductive reasoning there is a first premise, then a second premise and finally an inference (a conclusion based on reasoning and evidence).
+A common form of deductive reasoning is the syllogism, in which two statements — a major premise and a minor premise — together reach a logical conclusion.
+For example, the major premise "Every A is B" could be followed by the minor premise, "This C is A." Those statements would lead to the conclusion "This C is B." Syllogisms are considered a good way to test deductive reasoning to make sure the argument is valid.

-For example, "All men are mortal.
-Harold is a man.
-Therefore, Harold is mortal."
+For example, "All spiders have eight legs.
+A tarantula is a spider.
+Therefore, tarantulas have eight legs."
 For deductive reasoning to be sound, the hypothesis must be correct.
-It is assumed that the premises, "All men are mortal" and "Harold is a man" are true.
+It is assumed that the statements, "All spiders have eight legs" and "a tarantula is a spider" are true.
 Therefore, the conclusion is logical and true.
 In deductive reasoning, if something is true of a class of things in general, it is also true for all members of that class.

-According to California State University, deductive inference conclusions are certain provided the premises are true.
-It's possible to come to a logical conclusion even if the generalization is not true.
-If the generalization is wrong, the conclusion may be logical, but it may also be untrue.
-For example, the argument, "All bald men are grandfathers.
+Deductive conclusions are reliable provided the premises are true, according to Herr.
+The argument, "All bald men are grandfathers.
 Harold is bald.
-Therefore, Harold is a grandfather," is valid logically but it is untrue because the original statement is false.
+Therefore, Harold is a grandfather," is valid logically, but it is untrue because the original premise is false.(opens in new tab)

 "In inductive inference, we go from the specific to the general.
 We make many observations, discern a pattern, make a generalization, and infer an explanation or a theory," Wassertheil-Smoller told Live Science.
 "In science, there is a constant interplay between inductive inference (based on observations) and deductive inference (based on theory), until we get closer and closer to the 'truth,' which we can only approach but not ascertain with complete certainty."